 - You can continue your education close to home, taking advantage of on-campus living, study abroad, athletic, and leadership programs.

 - You will receive academic advising to assist you in transferring your coursework to Shepherd and ensuring a timely graduation.

-- You will receive a tuition discount when you transfer to Shepherd if you meet the Program requirements.
+- You will receive a 25% tuition discount (approximately $4,157 annually) when you transfer to Shepherd if you meet the Program requirements.
 (See below):

 What Are the Requirements?

 - You have completed and submitted the Program application prior to enrolling at Shepherd indicating your intended start date.
 The application is available online at unexpected.shepherd.edu/admweb/unexpected/apply.html, at www.nvcc.edu/current-students/transfer/, or at Shepherd’s Office of Admissions.
 While Shepherd offers rolling application reviews, students are strongly encouraged to apply a semester prior to their intended start date.